kamran7679/ConfigureIP/README.md

 More buttons can be added in the interface to switch to multiple predefined configurations.

 It is a standalone application written in Visual Studio 2015.
 No installation needed.
 Tested on both Win10 & 7

+Its compiled binaries can be downloaded in release section.
+App usage is demonstrated on https://youtu.be/b49vLmoOX2A

 If you find it useful, star it.